pzemtsov/pzemtsov.github.io/_posts/2015-09-17-optimising-division-based-hash.md

  </div>

 are still applicable if _x_ and _y_ are signed 64-bit numbers.
 In this case A and C are signed 32-bit values, while B and D are unsigned.
-The picture stays the same, except for important change: AC and BD can now be negative, so the values must be sign-extended before addition:
+The picture stays the same, except for important change: AD and BC can now be negative, so the values must be sign-extended before addition:

 <table>